The Creation (and the Fall of Lucifer)

 SATAN: Where's he?
 Show him to me.

-GOD: You can't really see him.
-He's everywhere.
+GOD: You can't really see the Holy Ghost.
+The Holy Ghost is everywhere.

 SATAN: So now I'm fourth in line.